Disease

 Cold temperatures combined with wet soil

 Root metabolism slows dramatically in cold conditions.
-A Monstera in a cold room (below 60°F/15°C) processes water much more slowly than in warm conditions — soil that would dry in a week in summer might take three weeks in winter.
-Watering on the same schedule year-round without accounting for this creates winter root rot even in plants that are fine in summer.
+A Monstera kept in a room below roughly 60°F (15°C) processes water much more slowly than the same plant in warm conditions — soil that would dry out in a week during summer might take two to three weeks to dry in winter.
+Watering on the same schedule year-round without accounting for this seasonal slowdown is one of the most common ways an otherwise healthy plant develops root rot specifically in the colder months.

 Low light